neos/Neos.EventSourcing/Readme.md

 _This package is currently under development and not fully working, please don't use it in production._

-This package is inspired by [LiteCQRS](https://github.com/beberlei/litecqrs-php) and [Broadway](https://github.com/qandidate-labs/broadway).

 The goal of the project is to provide infrastructure to support CQRS/ES project based on Flow Framework

 # Requirements